Hang gliding 1989

 This was my lift back to town after I landed out at Ager, northern Spain (Catalonia) in September 1989.
 The girl is carrying my harness and plastic bag containing a borrowed variometer.
 (Mine conked out early on in the expedition.)

-I photographed this rigid hang glider, which I think is a Reich & Neumann ULF-1, landing at Ager in September 1989.
+I photographed this rigid hang glider, a Reich & Neumann ULF-1, landing at Ager in September 1989.

 Canoeing and swimming are options on the rare occasions that the weather is unflyable.